WebAssembly/tool-conventions/CodeAnnotations.md

 The `data` fields correspond to the field with the same name in the binary representation.
 The code position is implicit and it is derived by the position of the annotation:

-Custom annotations can appear anywhere , but **code annotations** are allowed only before function definitions (in which case the code position is the offset of the start of the function body in the code section), or before an instruction (in which case the code position is the offset of the instruction in the code section).
+Custom annotations can appear anywhere , but **code annotations** are allowed only in function definitions (in which case the code position is the offset of the start of the function body in the code section), or before an instruction (in which case the code position is the byte offset of the instruction relative to the beginning of the function body).

 Example: